phalcon-orphanage/docs/fr/reference/tutorial-rest.rst

 Ajouter des données
 --------------
 Prenons la données comme une chaine JSON que l'on insert dans le corps de la requête.
 Nous allons utiliser PHQL pour l'insertion.
-Taking the data as a JSON string inserted in the body of the request, we also use PHQL for insertion:

 .. code-block:: php